 The signs of a non-fatal drowning are there to aid you in escalating the incident to a professional.
 It is important to note: Emergency Rooms are equipped to handle a non-fatal drowning and should be the first choice over a pediatric because of their ability to complete a chest x-ray, start an IV, and monitor the patient.

 Be vigilant with children around water, just as you are with them in a busy parking lot.

 Related Story from Delightedmomma.

-Follow us on Facebook for more parenting tips for no-nonsense living free from mom (and dad)-guilt!
+Let’s get social, follow us on Facebook for more parenting tips for no-nonsense living!